anpug/4DG_meltmaps/README.md

 # 4DGreenland melt maps validation
-The repository contains the code used to validate melt maps from ASCAT scatterometer data using an ensemble of regional climate models (RCM) such as MARv3.12, RACMO3.2, HIRHAM5 and CARRA.
+This repository provides the material used for the preprint: **Bias in modeled Greenland ice sheet melt revealed by ASCAT**	(https://doi.org/10.5194/egusphere-2024-1108).
+The repository contains the code used to compare melt extent derived from ASCAT melp maps and an ensemble of regional climate models (RCM), MARv3.12, RACMO3.2, and HIRHAM5.

 ## Files